raspberrypilearning/xai-challenge-submit/en/step_2.md

 📌 **What's It About?**
 You've built a mini roller coaster.
 Now, it's time for your friends to ride it and tell you how it feels.
 📌 **Your Move**:
 Share your app with friends.
 Get their honest opinions.
 It's like a taste test for a new ice cream flavor.
+Try using the `Two ⭐s and a Wish` format: get your feedback in the form of two things your testers like about your app, and one thing they wish was different.

 ---